Many of us fall into the same trap.

 This type of trauma can trigger an inflammatory response, and in some cases lead to premature aging.

 It is really important that you don’t approach this part of your skin care regime as if you were scrubbing a frying pan.

 No matter how oily or dry your skin is.

 If you have sensitive or oily skin with breakouts, try to steer clear of exfoliation, otherwise use an enzymatic powder or gommage exfoliant.

-A powder when damp will ball up on the skin, slouching away the dead skin cells; these enzymes work like little Pac men, breaking down any dead skin cells in their path.
+A powder, when damp, will ball up on the skin, sloughing away the dead skin cells; these enzymes work like little Pac-men, breaking down any dead skin cells in their path.

 Beware Manual Exfoliants